invariantlabs-ai/docs/docs/mcp-scan/guardrails.md

 The `mcp-scan proxy` command supports dynamic guardrailing for MCP servers, letting you enforce safety rules during tool use.
 It comes with a set of default guardrails and allows you to define custom behavior through a configuration file.

-This guide covers how to structure guardrail configs, write custom rules, and apply enforcement at the client, server, and tool levels.
+This chapter covers how to structure guardrail configuration files, write custom rules, and apply enforcement at the client, server, and tool levels.

 <img src="../assets/guardrails.svg" alt="proxying-overview-diagram" class="textwidth" style="max-width: 420pt; margin: 40pt auto; display: block;" />